taih304/Linux-Shell/Physical layer/Init script/Systemd.md

 * ``/run/systemd/system``: transient unit files
 * ``/etc/systemd/system``: Custom unit files

+Commands:
+* ``systemctl`` is a command to inspect and control the state of the systemd system and service manager
+* ``timedatectl``: display the current time, both, the system clock and the hardware clock

-For **system not supporting systemd like WSL**, if typing its command like ``systemctl``, there will be error:
+For **system which doesn't have systemd installed by default like WSL**, if typing its command like ``systemctl``, there will be error:

 ```
 System has not been booted with systemd as init system (PID 1).
 Can't operate.
 Failed to create bus connection: Host is down
 ```

-Commands:
-* ``systemctl`` is a command to inspect and control the state of the systemd system and service manager
-* ``timedatectl``: display the current time, both, the system clock and the hardware clock

 # systemctl